kylelin12/shelling-out/README.md

 ### Features:

-* Forks and executes commands
+* Forks children and executes commands from them
-* Parses multiple commands in one line
+* Parses multiple commands in one line seperated by a `;`
+* exit
+* cd
-* Exits
+* Signal handling

 ### Attempt(ed/ing):

 * Redirection using >, <
 * Piping using |
+* Handling `CTRL + Z` aka SIGTSTP signal

 ### Bugs:

 * <del>`echo <STRING>` Where STRING is really long cuts off and ends the echo with an exclaimation mark.</del> **FIXED**
+* Handling SIGTSTP doesn't work.
+After sending the SIGTSTP signal, program starts repeatedly sending ">" to stdout.

 ### Files & Function Headers: